 Dr. Landry graduated from Lafayette College, completed his Ph.D. in organic chemistry under Nobel laureate R.B.
 Woodward at Harvard University in 1979 and then obtained the M.D. degree from Columbia University’s College of Physicians and Surgeons in 1983.
 After residency in Internal Medicine at the Massachusetts General Hospital, he returned to Columbia University as an NIH Physician-Scientist, 1985-1990.

-Dr. Mario is Chairman and CEO of Capnia, a private pharmaceutical company developing novel therapeutic products to treat migraine and allergic rhinitis using a proprietary gas delivery system.
+Dr. Mario is Chairman of Capnia, a private pharmaceutical company developing novel therapeutic products to treat migraine and allergic rhinitis using a proprietary gas delivery system.
 After working as a drugstore pharmacist and then beginning his pharmaceutical industry career as a researcher, Dr. Mario served in management at a number of drug companies before being named in 1989 Chief Executive of Glaxo, then the second-largest drug company in the world.
 During Dr. Mario’s tenure, Glaxo brought five major new products to market and saw sales and profits increase by 15% annually.
 Later Dr. Mario led pioneering drug delivery technology company Alza until selling it to Johnson & Johnson in 2001.
 He subsequently served as Chairman and Chief Executive Officer of Reliant Pharmaceuticals, where he led the commercialization of LOVAZA®, the first and only prescription omega-3 medication clinically proven to dramatically reduce very high triglycerides.
 In addition to his current and past service on a number of corporate boards, Dr. Mario is active in numerous educational and healthcare organizations.
 He is Chairman of the American Foundation for Pharmaceutical Education and is past Chairman of the Duke University Health System.

 Dr. Mario earned a BS in pharmacy at Rutgers and his MS and PhD in physical sciences at the University of Rhode Island (URI).
 He holds honorary doctorates from URI and Rutgers, the latter of which in 2001 renamed its pharmacy school the Ernest Mario School of Pharmacy.
 In 2007 he was awarded the Remington Medal by the American Pharmacists’ Association, pharmacy’s highest honor.